clamsproject/mmif/specifications/index.md

 }
 ```

-Annotations in a MMIF file often refer to the LAPPS Vocabulary at [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org).
-In that case, the annotation type in `@type` will refer to a URL just as with CLAMS annotation types, the only difference is that the URL will be in the LAPPS Vocabulary.
-Properties and metadata properties of LAPPS annotation types are defined and used the same way as described above for CLAMS types.

-Using a LAPPS type is actually an instance of the more general notion that the value of `@type` can be any URL (actually, any IRI).
-You can use any annotation category defined elsewhere, for example, you can use categories defined by the creator of an application or categories from other vocabularies.
+The value of `@type` can be any IRI, not just a CLAMS Vocabulary type.
+You can use any annotation category defined elsewhere, for example, categories defined by the creator of an application or types from other vocabularies.
 Here is an example with a type from [https://schema.org](https://schema.org):

 ```json
 {